Thousands of monkeypox cases have been diagnosed in the United States over the last few months, including a small number in the Rochester area.

-While monkeypox infections are very rarely fatal, symptoms can be quite painful and can lead to permanent scarring.
+While mpox infections are very rarely fatal, symptoms can be quite painful and can lead to permanent scarring.
 Thankfully, health care providers have a number of treatments and methods of preventative medicine that are safe and effective.

-The telltale signs of monkeypox are a rash or cluster of sores that can be painful.
+The telltale signs of mpox are a rash or cluster of sores that can be painful.
 These sores appear on or around an infected person’s genitals, hands, feet, or face, according to the CDC.
 They may eventually spread to other parts of the body.

 Initially, the rash is flat, then becomes raised and filled with fluid.
 After a few days, the fluid-filled pustules harden and crust over before becoming scabs.